break-stuff/punk_os/README.md

 ## Overview

-The `setup.sh` (Ubuntu/Linux) and `macos.sh` (macOS) scripts are your new best friends – interactive installers that handle all the tedious setup work so you can get straight to the fun stuff (breaking things and fixing them).
+The `ubuntu.sh` (Ubuntu/Linux) and `macos.sh` (macOS) scripts are your new best friends – interactive installers that handle all the tedious setup work so you can get straight to the fun stuff (breaking things and fixing them).
 They come loaded with dev tools, programming languages, IDEs, productivity apps, and enough system optimizations to make your computer feel like it just had an espresso.

 **Compatibility**:
 - **Ubuntu/Linux**: Works on Ubuntu 20.04+, Pop!_OS, Linux Mint, Elementary OS, Zorin OS, and basically any Ubuntu-flavored distro.
 If it uses apt, we're good to go! 🚀